 - Adequacy of the data acquisition parameters of the analytes and their respective internal standard.

-- Possible contaminations, either in samples from control animals, and in samples collected before dosing.
+- Possible contaminations, either in samples from control animals, or in samples collected before dosing.
 Other contaminations examined included those in solvent blanks interspersed during the run, as well as carry-over after the High QC or the ULOQ calibration samples.

-- One study included the analysis of ten separate analytes (with their respective internal standards) in four separate analytical runs, in addition to possible dilution or repeat runs.
-The audit included verification that all samples had been analyzed properly for all analytes, and that they did not exceed the validated storage duration and freeze-thaw cycles.
+- One study included the analysis of 10 separate analytes (with their respective internal standards) in four separate analytical runs, in addition to possible dilution or repeat runs.
+The audit included verification that all samples had been analyzed properly for all analytes and that they did not exceed the validated storage duration and freeze-thaw cycles.
 The audit of this study’s data required the participation of three separate auditors, who were assigned specific analytical batches in the most time-efficient manner to meet the study deadlines.

-- Verify all bioanalytical data for blank contaminations.
+- Verify all bioanalytical data for blank contaminations

-- Review 100% of the study samples’, blanks’, and QC samples’ chromatography for acceptable baseline integration and for re-integrations identified in the audit trail.
+- Review 100% of the study samples’, blanks’ and QC samples’ chromatography for acceptable baseline integration and for re-integrations identified in the audit trail

-- Compare the reported samples concentrations with chromatographic results.
+- Compare the reported samples concentrations with chromatographic results

-- Compare the storage conditions and durations of samples, extracts, and solutions, with the validated stability evaluations.
+- Compare the storage conditions and durations of samples, extracts and solutions with the validated stability evaluations

 - Bioanalytical Method Validation.
 This module discusses each test or requirement included in the FDA Guidance, with a detailed description of the batches to prepare, and the interpretation of the results.
 It also included description of the process to evaluate stability of the samples at every step of the sample work-up, some of which are not described in the FDA Guidance but may require consideration.